MicrosoftDocs/OData-docs/Odata-docs/webapi-8/getting-started.md

 ![Screenshot of running aspnet core odata 8 application](../assets/2022-11-11-aspnet-core-odata-8-getting-started-run-app.png)

-Take note of the endpoint that the application is listening on - `http://localhost:5000`
+Take note of the endpoint that the application is listening on - `http://localhost:5000`.
+The port might differ depending on the version of Visual Studio and other environmental settings.

 ## Interact with the OData service from an API client
 You can use any API client of your choice to interact with the OData service.